paran01c/Algorithm-Study/I/Karatsuba-Multiplication-Array/README.md

-# Karatsuba method for integer Multiplication
+# Karatsuba method for array Multiplication

 It can add and multiply 2 array of int's